VirrageS/chirp/README.md

 # Chirp

-Chirp is simplified Twitter written in Angular 2 and ...
+Chirp is simplified Twitter written in Angular 2 and Go.

 ## Delete unused branches